 After installing the agent, go further and extend the agent's instrumentation:

-- Page load timing: Integrate the PHP agent with browser monitoring to gain visibility into end-user activity.
+- Page load timing: Integrate the PHP agent with to gain visibility into end-user activity.

 - Custom instrumentation: Instrument transactions not captured as part of our framework instrumentation.

 - Agent API: Use the agent API to customize the agent's behavior.
 For example, you can collect custom metrics, flag an error, or ignore a particular transaction entirely.